pinkats01/rock-paper-scissors/README.md

 and I tried to add a simple storyline to give it more meaning and purpose.</br>

 # Story:
-"the computer rebelled and you have to fight it playing Rock Ppaer Scissors, you have to win 5 times, if you win you will gain control again,</br>
+"the computer rebelled and you have to fight it playing Rock Paper Scissors, you have to win 5 times, if you win you will gain control again,</br>
 if you lose the computer took over everything."